fishworks/gofish/README.md

 ## What does Fish do?

-Fish is a cross-platform systems package manager, bringing the ease of use of Homebrew into Linux and Windows.
+Fish is a cross-platform systems package manager, bringing the ease of use of Homebrew to Linux and Windows.

 ```